Jurassic World Dominion: Toys"R"Us partners with Universal Brand Development and Mattel to launch exclusive toys and events

 For nearly 40 years, Toys"R"Us has been the trusted partner to families as the leading destination for the best toys, games, sports equipment and learning supplies for kids and toddlers, along with everything new parents need to care for and support their babies.

-Toys"R"Us operates 10 stores across Singapore with the flagship store at VivoCity.
-For more information and store details, please visit www.toysrus.com.sg.
+Toys"R"Us operates 13 stores across Hong Kong.
+For more information and store details, please visit www.toysrus.com.hk.

 Media Contact